-A fifth metatarsal Jones fracture is a break or a thin, hairline crack in the long bone on the outside of the foot.
-A Jones fracture occurs near the end of this bone that is closest to the ankle.
+A Jones fracture is a break or a thin (hairline) crack in the fifth metatarsal, the long bone on the outside of the foot.
+A Jones fracture occurs near the end of this bone that's closest to the ankle.

 For some fractures, your doctor may recommend surgery.